When can I watch performances online?

 Our digital broadcast is available through Tikstream, our digital broadcast provider.

-You can purchase your access to the regular version here and the audio described version here, once your purchase is completed, Tikstream will send you your access code and a link via email.
-You will need to use this access code to be able to view the production between 16th July, 9am – 22nd July, 11:59pm.
+You can purchase your access to The Firebird broadcast here and Paquita broadcast here.
+Once your purchase is completed, Tikstream will send you your access code and a link via email.
+You must purchase your access code for The Firebird before 8pm 16 September and for Paquita before 8pm 22 September.
+You will need to use this access code to be able to view either The Firebird between 27 August, 5pm – 16 September, 11:59pm, or Paquita between 9 September, 9am – 22 September, 11.59pm.

 Your access code is unique to you and can only be used on one device.